antdke/antdke.co/content/posts/2020-12-26--TheFishStoryFromPixarSoul.md

 <br />

-I’m looking so much for the home run, I’m ignoring that I’m already in the game and I have to play the whole game in order to get chance at the home run.
+I’m looking so much for the home run, I’m ignoring that I’m already in the game and I have to play the whole game in order to get a chance at the home run.

 Or if you’re more of a basketball person (as I am):